 Once the painting dried I added a touch of black marker to outline and give a little definition to the flower and leaves.

 Then I used Mod Podge to glue it to my tray.
-I stopped at local hardware store and they cut me a piece of Plexiglas to place on top.
+I stopped at the local hardware store and they cut me a piece of Plexiglas to place on top.

 Then my husband helped by placing a bead of clear caulk around the back and sides, to protect the painting from any spills.